Andonome/lk/fundamentals/processes.md

 # Nice

-This changes how nice a program is, from -20 (horrid) to 19.
+This changes how nice a program is, from -20 to 19.

 Install a program, but nicely, at nice value '10':